Skip to content

 Note

-If you use an update strategy other than semver or digest, the version_constraint will not be have any effect and all tags returned from the registry will be considered for update.
+If you use an update strategy other than semver or digest, the version_constraint will not have any effect and all tags returned from the registry will be considered for update.
 If you need to further restrict the list of tags to consider, see filtering tags below.

 Forcing Image Updates